RaquelGoF/personalwebsite-hugo/content/home/experience.md

         * Creating mathematical models
         * Welsh Government
-        * Multidisciplinary collaboration with professors and postdocs
+        * Collaboration with professors and postdocs
         * Presentation in conferences

 design:
   columns: '2'
 ---